 So, here we are, again – in the old, dark basement bar where you used to serve drinks on weekends, and where I used to run through the money I made working night shifts at the cylinder factory by the vacant airport.
 Of course, on nights you were working, you’d give me my drinks for free – even when I’d order two Cuba Libres for me and another girl I was with.
-Yeah, that’s the kind of mindless prick I was back then, and the kind of kind-hearted and naive soul that you probably still are today.
+Yeah, that’s the kind of mindless prick I was back then, and the kind of kind-hearted and naive soul you probably still are today.
 This low-ceilinged place is still filled with the same old mouldy smell that would cling to our clothes and hair and make our bedrooms reek at least two days of every god-damned week when I still lived here.
 You’re talking to your friends now, and I’m talking to mine, and when our eyes meet across the crowded room, we give each other a brief, covert smile and look away.
-It’s been five long years now since the last time you’ve let me into your warm bed; it had been my birthday, three months after I had broken up with you for the second time, and I had been knocked down in a stupid bar fight, and we had both been drunk beyond repair.
+It’s been five long years now since the last time you’ve let me into your warm bed.
+It had been my birthday, three months after I had broken up with you for the second time.
+I had been knocked down in a stupid bar fight, and we had both been drunk beyond repair.
 The next day, I lay in your bed with a bruised cheek and the worst hangover since probably last Tuesday and waited until your family was out of the house, so I wouldn’t have to see them on my walk of shame home.
 When I think about how often I have disappointed your parents, whom I loved more than my own back then, I already know how stinking drunk I’ll be later tonight.

 I run into you when I buy a round of gin and tonics at the bar for me and my drunkard friends.
 You say it’s good to see me.
 Yeah, good to see you too.
 Yeah, I’ve been back in the country for half a year now.
 No, I won’t tell you that one of the main reasons I left four years ago was you.
 You’ve just been on holiday in Morocco with your boyfriend?
 Well, isn’t that kick-me-in-the-balls fantastic.
-No, I haven’t seen him.
+No, I haven’t met him.
 But I sure as hell hope he’s a good man.

 Yeah, I have to get back to my friends too.
 Yeah, sure, hope to see you again soon.
-Before you turn around, your gaze is fixated on mine for a painful instant too long.
+Before you turn around, your gaze fixates on mine for a painful instant too long.
 Is it disappointment I can read in your eyes?
 Or is it pity?
 As you walk away, I have to force myself to stay put.
 I’ve always been drawn to you like a mosquito to a glistening gas lamp in the damp night of New Orleans, knowing full well that your touch would singe my flesh to the bone.
-I think the worst thing that I have ever done to you – and that’s saying something – is that I’ve never let you be a real person.
-For me, you’ve always just been an idea – back then you were my pretty, kind girlfriend that I’d like to brag about, and today you are the one that got away, of whom I tell the same old boring stories over the last round in dirty old dive bars.
+I think the worst thing I have ever done to you – and that’s saying something – is that I’ve never let you be a real person.
+For me, you’ve always just been an idea – back then you were my pretty, kind girlfriend I’d like to brag about, and today you are the one that got away, of whom I tell the same old boring stories over the last round in dirty old dive bars.
 In the end, I guess I’ve never had any real clue who you actually are.

 When I buy a round of shots at the bar, I see you leave with your man.
 He looks like a nice guy and has a kind smile.
 But then again, my I’m-doing-fine smile has become quite convincing over the years too.
 Take care and may all your dreams come true.
-In another life, I hope to see you again, and I hope that I can be a better man for you.
-But if love was truly selfless, I would hope that you will never have to meet me again, in this life or any other.
+In another life, I hope to see you again, and I hope I can be a better man for you.
+But if love was truly selfless, I’d hope you never have to meet me again, in this life or any other.
 After another round of cheap drinks, I get into a pointless shoving fight with some drunk moron that is quickly broken up.
 Old habits die hard when the barman’s your friend.
-An hour to forget later, they shut off the music and turn on the lights, and the bouncer kicks me out of the bar; it’s still the same bulky guy who used to be in love with you when you still worked here, and I wonder how many damned times we have to play this silly game.
+An hour to forget later, they shut off the music and turn on the lights, and the bouncer kicks me out of the bar; it’s still the same bulky guy who used to be in love with you when you still worked here.
+How many damned times do we have to play this silly game?
 I light my last cigarette and wander aimlessly through the streets that I know too well and that I feel the urge to run away from again soon.
 The asphalt is wet from the summer rain and reflects the warm light radiated by lonely street lamps underneath misty skies.
-Beneath this old town, a system of murky underground rivers runs through a dark maze that no one ever enters.
+Beneath this old town, a system of murky underground rivers runs through a dark maze no one ever enters.
 As I sense the black streams fed by rain water rush angrily deep below my feet, my wicked heart is pumping tainted blood through my veins.
 If you walk these streets tomorrow when the sun shines again, maybe you’ll feel the dark water below you too, and maybe you’ll know that my heart is still beating somewhere, still beating for you.

 (Memmingen & Munich, July 2018)